Dunedin is a student city

 Air New Zealand has direct connections to Dunedin from Auckland, Christchurch, and Wellington.
-Jetstar flies directly from Auckland, and Virgin Australia flies directly from Brisbane.
+Jetstar flies directly from Auckland.

 Dunedin Airport is a 30‑minute shuttle or taxi ride from campus.
 Discount shuttles are available via OUSA.

 Bus routes connect Dunedin to Christchurch, Invercargill, Queenstown, and Wanaka – with further connections to all South Island destinations.

 And you can drive to Dunedin – one of New Zealand’s most vibrant cities – from anywhere in the South Island within a day.